Africa Construction Industry Overview

 *Disclaimer: Major Players sorted in no particular order

-Need a report that reflects how COVID-19 has impacted this market and its growth?
+Need a report that reflects how COVID-19 has impacted this market and it's growth?

-The African construction industry is the target destination for most large economies.
-This is because of accruing benefits and/or advantages such as availability of huge natural resources, huge investment opportunities in energy and infrastructure, cheap labor, and a fast-growing consumer market.
+- The African construction industry is the target destination for most large economies because of accruing benefits, such as the availability of natural resources, huge investment opportunities in energy and infrastructure, cheap labor, and a fast-growing consumer market.

 |Infrastructure (Transportation) Construction|